suketk/veritalabs/habit-reframe-mindset.md

         alt_text: Community
       headline: Register
       content:
-        Registration is free, but requires an accountability commitment (explained next).
+        Registration is free - no credit card required.
+Accept the accountability commitment and you're in (explained next).
         <br><br>
         After joining, you are placed into a <em>“Moai”</em> - your intimate peer cohort.
         # Registration is free, but requires a credit card for accountability (explained next).